1952 Kern County earthquake: Aftermath

 Downtown Bakersfield was heavily impacted by the earthquakes, and many damaged buildings were bulldozed to make room for buildings that were eventually constructed with newer architectural styles.
 After World War II, and with a booming economy, the region was experiencing a period of urban renewal.
 The Kern County Courthouse, St. Francis Church, and the original Beale Memorial Clock Tower were all damaged and were leveled or rebuilt.
-In what may have been an overambitious push for renewal, some historic buildings that may have been able to be salvaged also were brought down, though some stood for many years after the earthquakes.
+Some historic buildings that may have been able to be salvaged also were brought down, though some stood for many years after the earthquakes.
 Some of Bakersfield's unreinforced masonry buildings survived the shocks and were still in use years later, but the cost of retrofitting these buildings was often prohibitive for their owners, and the Bakersfield City Council was given the authority to seize or demolish them in 1993.
 The city changed its approach in the late 1990s after building owners complained that the upgrade process was too expensive, and the possibility that the city may be left in possession of properties that were left needing the costly renovations.

 Following most present day damaging earthquakes, teams of investigators from institutions such as the Earthquake Engineering Research Institute are sent to the affected region to set up instruments to capture strong motion records, and to study the damage and other effects of the event.
-This has not always been the case, and the 1954 report from Steinbrugge and Moran that thoroughly detailed the effects (especially to buildings) of the 1952 shocks put in place a model for how modern earthquake reconnaissance reports are written.
+This has not always been the case, and the 1954 report from Karl V. Steinbrugge and Donald F. Moran that thoroughly detailed the effects (especially to buildings) of the 1952 shocks put in place a model for how modern earthquake reconnaissance reports are written.
 The strong motion record that was obtained from the 1952 shock, as well as the accelerogram from the 1940 El Centro earthquake, were the most widely used data sets until the 1971 San Fernando earthquake.

+Fearing aftershocks, many in the area began sleeping outdoors, exposing them to Culex tarsalis mosquitos.
+Responding to the resulting outbreak of Western equine encephalitis virus and Saint Louis encephalitis, an August 1952 investigation by Henry Shinefield of the Epidemic Intelligence Service identified the first instance of vertically transmitted Western equine encephalitis.